Touby Lyfoung: Death of Touby Lyfoung

-After the takeover of Laos by the communist Pathet Lao in 1975, Lyfoung decided not to the flee the country despite the threat of retribution for supporting the RLG.
+After the takeover of Laos by the communist Pathet Lao in 1975, Lyfoung decided not to flee the country despite the threat of retribution for supporting the RLG.
 Under the new government, he was appointed deputy Minister of Telecommunications but later arrested and sent to Prison Camp Number One in Houaphan Province on the Vietnamese border.
 This was the same camp where members of the royal family, including King Savang Vatthana, were kept prior to their death.
 According to another inmate of the camp, Colonel Khamphan Thammakhanty, Touby was kept shackled during the final months of his life but other inmates could hear him singing songs that mocked the new government.
 It is reported that Touby Lyfoung was shot by a guard in April 1979 and buried locally.